2021 Australian Veteran Golfers Union National Championships slated for Yarrawonga late November | Australian Senior Golfer

-ENTRIES are now being taken for a paired down version of the 2021 Australian Veteran Golfers Union (AVGU) National Championships which has been rescheduled to go ahead at Yarrawonga on the Victorian/NSW Murray River border area from November 29.
+ENTRIES are now being taken for a pared down version of the 2021 Australian Veteran Golfers Union (AVGU) National Championships which has been rescheduled to go ahead at Yarrawonga on the Victorian/NSW Murray River border area from November 29.

 Due to Covid the popular long-running national championship for golfers over 55 was unfortunately cancelled in 2020 and after some delay it has been announced a streamlined version will take place at Black Bull Golf Course and the Yarrawonga Mulwala Golf Resort from Monday the 29th of November to Friday the 3rd of December 2021.